methodphoto/methodphoto/about.md

 Richard is an abstract landscape photographer who mostly works in series rather than the individual image.

-He uses images to representing time, motion, colour, and light in the still image.
+He uses images to represent time, motion, colour, and light in the still image.

 -   [Exhibitions](#exhibitions)
 -   [Books](#books)